Epicurus: Death

 Diogenes Laërtius records that, according to Epicurus's successor Hermarchus, Epicurus died a slow and painful death in 270 BC at the age of seventy-two from a stone blockage of his urinary tract.
 Despite being in immense pain, Epicurus is said to have remained cheerful and to have continued to teach until the very end.
 Possible insights into Epicurus's death may be offered by the extremely brief Epistle to Idomeneus, included by Diogenes Laërtius in Book X of his Lives and Opinions of Eminent Philosophers.
-The authenticity of this letter is uncertain; it may be a later pro-Epicurean forgery intended to counter the large number of forged epistles in Epicurus's name portraying him unfavorably.
+The authenticity of this letter is uncertain; although the vast majority of scholars accept it as genuine along with ancient commentators like Cicero and Seneca.

 I have written this letter to you on a happy day to me, which is also the last day of my life.
 For I have been attacked by a painful inability to urinate, and also dysentery, so violent that nothing can be added to the violence of my sufferings.
 But the cheerfulness of my mind, which comes from the recollection of all my philosophical contemplation, counterbalances all these afflictions.
 And I beg you to take care of the children of Metrodorus, in a manner worthy of the devotion shown by the young man to me, and to philosophy.

-If authentic, this letter would support the idea that Epicurus was able to remain joyful to the end, even in the midst of his suffering.
-It would also indicate that he maintained a special concern for the well-being of children.
+Interestingly, Cicero quotes this letter as having being received by Hermarchus, not Idomeneus, which indicates either that Cicero was wrong, Diogenes was wrong, or that the letter had multiple recipients.
+It was used by ancient commentators to support the idea that Epicurus was able to remain joyful to the end, even in the midst of his suffering.
+It also demonstrates that he maintained a special concern for the well-being of children.